A Guide to Cross-Promotion: How to Increase Installs for your Mobile Game for Free

 At that moment, you have three options depending on your resources:

-is the process of promoting adverts of your games within your other games.
+Cross-promotion is the process of promoting adverts of your mobile game within your other games.
 The main goal of cross-promotion is to keep users playing games produced by your company.
 This should maintain and increase your overall revenue.

 Here is an example of a four-stage cross-promotion user journey: